WmDevelopment/ngx-color-directive/README.md

 # ngx-color-directive

-Ngx color are directives that use the google material concept to create a single color palette. see http://mcg.mbitson.com/#!?mcgpalette0=%233f51b5
+Ngx color is a directive that use the google material concept to create a single color palette. see http://mcg.mbitson.com/#!?mcgpalette0=%233f51b5

 Allows the dev to set an element background or text color just by adding a directive